A Brief and Violent Life

 Home Next

-After a brief stay in Reno, Nev., Nelson, now calling himself Jimmy Burnett and Jimmy Burnell, headed to Sausalito, Calif.
+After a brief stay in Reno, Nev., Nelson, using the names Jimmy Burnett and Jimmy Burnell, headed to Sausalito, Calif.
 There he met John Paul Chase, a small-time thief, bootlegger and smuggler.
 They took an instant liking to each other, and would be associated for the rest of their lives.
 They would become so close, that Chase would frequently introduce Nelson as his half brother.

 The pair worked as armed guards on underworld trucks transporting liquor and a variety of illegal or stolen goods, and were also involved in a number of robberies and hijackings.